substantial/substantial-dash-server/README.markdown

     # The main build.
     time docker build -t="substantial-dash" .

-    # Create a volume container for Redis persistence
+    # Create a volume container for Redis persistence (only do this once)
     docker run -v /opt/redis-data --name redis-data ubuntu true

     # Fire it up.
 Note: